narengan/cis/known-limitations.md

  * When you add a new domain, our system currently does not gather or import your existing domain records.

- * For this Early Access program, we support subdomain delegation only using NS records from another provider.
+ * For this service, we support subdomain delegation only using NS records from another provider.
 CNAME delegation is not supported.

  * At this time, LOC records cannot be imported.
 As a workaround, use the UI or API to create any LOC records.